Altius/hotspot2/README.md

-To produce variable-width peaks during a full run of `hotspot2.sh`, supply the option `-p varWidth_nn_ID` as an argument to `hotspot2.sh`, with "nn" replaced by the minimum width (in bp) desired for a peak (20 is suggested and commonly used for analyses at Altius) and "ID" replaced by a unique identifier for the sample in question (e.g., a unique portion of the name of the sample's alignment file name).
+To produce variable-width peaks during a full run of `hotspot2.sh`, supply the option `-p varWidth_nn_ID` as an argument to `hotspot2.sh`, with "nn" replaced by the minimum width (in bp) desired for a peak (20 is suggested and commonly used for analyses at Altius) and "ID" replaced by a unique identifier for the sample in question (e.g., a unique portion of the name of the sample's alignment file).

 Variable-width peaks can also be produced via the script `density-peaks.bash` without running hotspot2 in its entirety.
 To do so, the following input files are needed: